 PNG may be of great interest, because it's lossless compression is well suited for master copy data, and because PNG is a noticeably smaller file than LZW TIF.
 Perhaps about 25% smaller than TIF LZW for 24 bit files, and perhaps about 10% to 30% smaller than GIF files for indexed data.

 Different images will have varying compression sizes, but PNG is an excellent replacement for GIF and 24 bit TIFF LZW files.
-PNG does define 48 bit files, but I don't know of any programs that support 48 bit PNG (not too many support 48 bit in any form).
+PNG does define 48 bit files, and Photoshop does support it.

 Here are some representative file sizes for a 9.9 megabyte 1943x1702 24-bit RGB color image: